Belize is one of my favorite countries in Central America.

-However, if you are alert and keep ahold of your belongings, it is also possible to walk between the ferry and the bus.
+If you are alert, in a group, and keep an eye your belongings, it is also possible to walk between the ferry and the bus.

-When you arrive in San Ignacio, if you’re hungry I highly recommend eating at Ko-Ox Han Nah, which is the best restaurant in town!
-It has delicious Belizean food (as well as some really good Western food if you’re craving a burger like I was… I’m a horrible traveler, I know!)
+It has delicious Belizean food (as well as some really good Western food if you’re craving a burger like I was…!)

 Day 6: Wake up in the Belizean jungle and go adventuring